Finesse Mitchell: Career

-After SNL, he has continued to perform stand-up comedy and appeared in the films Who's Your Caddy?
-The Comebacks and Mad Money.
+After SNL, he has continued to perform stand-up comedy and appeared in the films Who's Your Caddy?, The Comebacks and Mad Money.

 From 2008 to 2009, Mitchell made several appearances on The Today Show as a guest correspondent and on Tyra and Chelsea Lately as a guest panelist.
 In 2010, he appeared in the Comedy Central sketch series Nick Swardson's Pretend Time.

-With the help of Quincy Jones’s son, QD3, Mitchell released his stand-up comedy DVD titled Snap Famous.
+With the help of Quincy Jones's son QD3, Mitchell released his stand-up comedy DVD titled Snap Famous.
 His 2007 book, Your Girlfriends Only Know So Much, gives dating advice to African-American women.

 In 2012, he participated in Fox's dating game show The Choice.
-Mitchell recurred as Darryl Parks, Chyna's (China Anne McClain) father on the Disney Channel sitcom A.N.T.
+Mitchell recurred as Darryl Parks, Chyna's (China Anne McClain) police officer father on the Disney Channel sitcom A.N.T.
 Farm.

 In January 2015, he appeared at Ron White’s Comedy Salute to the Troops.
 In 2016 he recurred as Harvey in the Showtime series Roadies.
 He had a role in the film Barely Lethal.

 On December 4, 2019, Mitchell was cast as a series regular, playing Irwin on the Fox comedy Outmatched.
 The character is the best friend of main character Mike.

 In 2022, he appeared on the Netflix baking competition Is It Cake? as a judge.

 Personal life

 On September 13, 2008, he married Jessica Santos in Atlanta.
 On May 20, 2011, Mitchell and Santos divorced.

 He married again, in September 2013, to Adris DeBarge, daughter of singer El DeBarge.
 Their eldest daughter was born in March 2015.

-Elle Kate is their youngest daughter.